EspressoSystems/cape/README.md

 ## Git hooks

 Pre-commit hooks are managed by nix.
-Edit `./nix/precommit.nix` to manage the hooks.
+Edit [flake.nix](flake.nix) to manage the hooks.

 ## Ethereum key management